Where to stay in Dubai? Here are the best neighbourhoods to stay in the most famous city in the United Arab Emirates.

 Impossible to miss this area which seems to have forgotten its modesty with the economic and financial boom that the oil economy allowed it.
 In the city centre, many buildings beat a world record.
 The shopping center is the largest in the world, holding the title of the most visited shopping site in the world.
 The Burj Khalifa Tower – from where you can climb to the 124th, 125th and 148th floors – is the highest tower in the world.
 The JW Marriott Marquis is the highest hotel in the world.

 There are many things to do for the whole family: the Dubai souk, the aquarium and the underwater zoo, as well as numerous fountains.
 Booking accommodation in this area allows you to do luxury shopping and be close to everything without taking the car or public transport.
 Without a doubt, this is the best place to stay in Dubai if you enjoy shopping in style and comfort.

 Photo credit: Flickr – lensnmatter

 Further south are Dubai’s major press organs.
 This suburb has another, more attractive specialty: trendy restaurants and festive areas.
-It is here that locals and tourists taste Arab culinary specialities, such as Lebanese mezzé, grilled haloumi, Moroccan tajine, shawwarma, oriental tabbouleh, hummus, etc. And remember: it is not because it is a Muslim country that you cannot drink alcohol.
-The law allows non-Muslim tourists to buy and consume alcohol in authorised places (home, hotels, restaurants, bars, and cafés) but not in the streets.
-Choose this neighbourhood if you want to enjoy the markets and music festivals or even go up to the 42nd floor of the Media One hotel to have a drink and admire a breathtaking view.
+It is here that locals and tourists taste Arab culinary specialties, such as Lebanese mezzé, grilled haloumi, Moroccan tajine, shawwarma, oriental tabbouleh, hummus, etc. And remember: it is not because it is a Muslim country that you cannot drink alcohol.
+The law allows non-Muslim tourists to buy and consume alcohol in authorized places (home, hotels, restaurants, bars, and cafés) but not in the streets.
+Choose this neighborhood if you want to enjoy the markets and music festivals or even go up to the 42nd floor of the Media One hotel to have a drink and admire a breathtaking view.

 Photo credit: Flickr – Michael Theis